 ✤ Ace Cafe

-Harley have kept their classic look of leather and chrome while updating their hidden technologically.
+Harley has kept their classic look of leather and chrome while updating it’s hidden technologically.
 The modern Harley’s have:

 Harley-Davidson motorcycle lines can be split up as below, with example bikes: